Spirited (soundtrack): Soundtrack

 All tracks are written and produced by Benj Pasek and Justin Paul, except for few tracks co-written by Khiyon Hursey, Mark Sonnenblick and Sukari Jones.
 Ian Eisendrath and David Metzger, co-produced the tracks with Pasek and Paul.

 Score

 All tracks are written by Dominic Lewis.

 Promotion and release

-The single from the soundtrack — "Bringin' Back Christmas", performed by Ryan Reynolds and the Spirited ensemble, was released on October 14, 2022.
-The album was released digitally by Republic Records on November 18, 2022 and in CDs through Target Corporation, the same day.
+The single from the soundtrack — "Bringin' Back Christmas", performed by Ryan Reynolds and the Spirited ensemble — was released on October 14, 2022.
+The album was released digitally by Republic Records on November 18, 2022 and on CD through Target Corporation the same day.
 A 12-inch vinyl single featuring songs from Spirited was announced for Record Store Day's annual Black Friday event on November 25, 2022.
 It featured the songs "That Christmas Mornin' Feeling" and "Do a Little Good" on the A-side and B-sides of the disc.